Meaningful engagement and active exploration: discovering the many faces and facets of Maine.

 You should check with your child’s school about whether or not Overland’s service hours meet their requirements.
 The approximate number of hours of service are listed in the sidebar.
 We will provide your child with proof of participation after completion of his or her service work.

-Engage in community projects, explore coastal Maine and hike the state's vast wilderness.
+Engage in community projects, explore coastal Maine and hike the state's wilderness.

 Students going on Service & Hiking Maine should prepare for: